Abernathy House

 Following the Kellys’ departure, the Abernathy House changed hands quickly.
 In March 1972, Harold C. “Pete” and Donna D. (Hall) Ulin purchased the property for $7,500 according to the abstract.
 The house was still furnished with original Abernathy furniture.

-Married in 1941, Pete and Donna were longtime farmers who raised four children—Gary, Dennis “Danny,” Cheri, and Darcie.
-When they moved into the House in 1972, Cheri and Darcie were still living at home.
-Cheri was a high school junior and after graduating, married Donnie Sandifer in 1975, with the wedding reception held in the Abernathy House.
-Darcie, eight years old at the time, had a deep love for horses, which soon became a familiar presence on the property.
+At the time, Cheri and Darcie were still living at home.
+Cheri, then a high school junior, later married Donnie Sandifer in 1975, with the wedding reception held in the Abernathy House.
+Darcie, eight years old when the family moved in, had a deep love for horses, which soon became a familiar presence on the property.
 She continued to live with her parents even after marrying Rodney Reck in 1995.
 By then, Pete’s health had begun to fail, and Darcie and Rodney remained in the home to help care for him and assist with its upkeep.

 The Ulins experienced both joy and loss during their years in the House.
 Son Danny died in 1977 at age 33--the result of a motorcycle–automobile accident.
 22 years later in 1998 Pete passed away at home at age 85, but Donna continued living in their home.
 Then in 2006, Darcie died after a tragic accident involving one of her horses.
 She was 42 years old and had lived most of her life in the house.
 A widow now mourning the loss of a second child, Donna began spending time between her home and the home of her daughter Cheri.